 - Do you have persistent flu-like symptoms that worsen on rainy or humid days?

-- Do musty odors and dank conditions bother you?
+- Do musty odors and damp conditions bother you?

 - Do you have periodic headaches, fatigue, and skin rashes?

-- Do you live or work in a building with miscolored air vents and/or ceiling tiles?
+- Do you live or work in a building with miscolored air vents or ceiling tiles?

 - Have you lived or worked in such an environment?